Efficient Adaptive Federated Optimization: Hyperparameter Selection

 \subsection{Compute Resources}

 Experiments were performed on a computing cluster managed by Slurm, consisting of nodes with various configurations.
 The cluster includes nodes with multiple GPU types, including NVIDIA RTX 2080 Ti, A40, and H100 GPUs.
-The total compute utilized for this project, including preliminary experiments, amounted to approximately 6 GPU-years.